-- Streamer lines should be deployed before the first hook enters the water and retrieved after the last hook has been set. - The streamer total length: 200 m; the 'protection section' should be a light weight high tensile strength line 3 to 4 mm in diameter while the 'drag section' should be a heavier and lower tensile strength line with breakaways. - Vessel attachment height: >7 m above the sea surface. - Minimum aerial extent: 100 m, or the distance that baited hooks sink beyond a depth of 10 m - the presumed depth beyond which birds cannot access bait. - Streamers: each streamer should be constructed from lightweight brightly coloured, UV protected rubber tubing and spaced less than 5 m apart along the streamer line backbone, and start at a minimum of 10 m from the stern. - There should be at least 15 clip-on streamers per streamer line; the remaining length of the aerial extent should have strips of tubing or rigid strap material tied into the line at similar intervals. - Streamers should be long enough to reach the sea surface in calm conditions. - Swivels positioned at the attachment point to the vessel and the towed object help to avoid twisting and wear.
-These can also incorporate breakaway points, in the event of snags with the hook line. - Lightweight swivels or light line should be used to attach streamers to the backbone of the streamer line as they reduce the frequency of streamers tangling around it. - The vessel attachment point should be strong able to withstand the drag of an towed device and withstand surface floats fouling on streamer lines - and adjustable to allow positioning of streamer lines windward of where baited hooks land in the water. - Streamer lines should be deployed in pairs, one on each side of baited hooks, during line setting.
+- Spare streamer lines should be carried onboard the vessel to be deployed in the event of lost or broken streamer lines. - Streamer lines should be examined regularly and maintained as necessary. - Streamer lines should be deployed before the first hook enters the water and retrieved after the last hook has been set. - The streamer total length: 150 m; the 'protection section' should be a light weight high tensile strength line 3 to 4 mm in diameter while the 'drag section' should be a heavier and lower tensile strength line with breakaways. - Vessel attachment height: > 7 m above the sea surface. - Minimum aerial extent: 75 m, or the distance that baited hooks sink beyond a depth of 10 m - the presumed depth beyond which birds cannot access bait. - Streamers: each streamer should be constructed from lightweight, brightly coloured material and should start at a minimum of 10 m from the stern.
+Two designs have been

+- shown to be effective: a mixed design that includes short streamers spaced 1m apart along the streamer line backbone and long streamers placed at 5m intervals over the first 55m of the bird scaring line (Figure 2a) and a design that does not include long streamers (Figure 2b). - Swivels positioned at the attachment point to the vessel and the towed object help to avoid twisting and wear.
+These can also incorporate breakaway points, in the event of snags with the hook line. - Lightweight swivels or light line should be used to attach streamers to the backbone of the streamer line as they reduce the frequency of streamers tangling around it. - The vessel attachment point should be strong able to withstand the drag of a towed device and withstand surface floats fouling on streamer lines - and adjustable to allow positioning of streamer lines leeward of where baited hooks land in the water.